New Hire Reporting - Answers to Employer Questions

 What if my new employee does not have a Social Security number?

-To apply for an SSN card, your employee needs to download and complete Form SS-5.
+To apply for an social security card, your employee needs to download and complete Form SS-5.
 Form SS-5 can also be obtained by calling 1-800-772-1213 or by visiting a local Social Security office.
 These services are free.

-Before submitting your New Hire report, you may wish to check the SSN/name combinations for accuracy.
-SSNs/names may be verified by using the Social Security Number Verification Service.
+Before submitting your New Hire report, you may wish to check the SSN or name combinations for accuracy.
+SSNs or names may be verified by using the Social Security Number Verification Service.
 You may also call the Social Security Administration's toll-free number for employers, 1-800-772-6270, weekdays from 7:00 a.m. to 7:00 p.m.
 ET, which provides a number of options for this purpose.